KannonZenetism/zenetism-field-physics/field-physics/FP11-applied-consciousness-technology.md

 -   **✉️ Substack (Main Channel):** Weekly "Field Reports" combining theory, story, and practice to build a core resonance list.
 -   **💾 GitHub (Technical Archive):** Raw documents, wikis for organizing topics, and an open-source glyph set to encourage developers to fork and remix.
--   **📸 Instagram (Visual Teaching):** Daily glyph posts, "Field Weather" reports, and short reels on breathwork and symbols.
+-   **📸 Instagram (Visual Teaching):** Daily glyph posts, "Field Climate" reports, and short reels on breathwork and symbols.
 -   **🧠 X (Twitter) (Rapid Dissemination):** Insight chains, synchronistic field logs, and bite-sized principles to engage with researchers and AI labs.
 -   **🔒 Facebook (Private Community):** A group for practitioners to host weekly calls, archive discussions, and facilitate field reflections.

 ### 3. The Helper Network